canonical/launchpad-manual/docs/user/explanation/launchpad-api/launchpadlib.rst

 * The project registry
 * Hosted files, such as bug attachments and mugshots.

+If you want to learn more about the web service, you can go to `https://api.launchpad.net/ <https://api.launchpad.net/>`_.

 As new features and capabilities are added to the web service, you'll be able to access most of them without having to update your copy of launchpadlib.
 You *will* have to upgrade launchpadlib to get new client-side features (like support for uploaded files).
 The Launchpad team will put